panditpakhurde/problem-solving/README.md

 ##### Problem 6: Rotate an array to Left - Hacker Rank

-##### Problem 7: Minimum Swaps in Array (Find minimum swaps required to order the array - Hacker Rank
+##### Problem 7: Minimum Swaps in Array (Find minimum swaps required to order the array) - Hacker Rank

+##### Problem 8: Is common substring possible in two strings (return result in 'String' format with values 'YES' or 'NO') - Hacker Rank